DOCS

 • Procedures to be followed to conclude the contract

-• Information related to the service provider
+• Information about the service provider

 • Payment, delivery, and implementation arrangements

-• Warranty information, if any
+• Warranty information, if applicable

-• Other information specified by the regulations
+• Any other information specified by the regulations

 The regulations will specify the necessary data requirements that must be submitted by the service provider, based on the nature of each operation.